 Treatments for Eye Problems

 If your hyperthyroidism is caused by Graves’ disease, you may have a condition that affects your eyes.
-This is called Graves’ ophthalmopathy.
-If your symptoms aren’t severe, you can usually manage them by avoiding bright lights and wind, and using eye drops.
-But in some cases, you might need to take steroids to help control the swelling behind your eyes.
+This is called thyroid eye disease.
+If your symptoms aren’t severe, you can usually manage them by avoiding bright lights and wind, raising the head of your bed, and using eye drops.
+Your doctor may suggest a selenium supplement.
+In some cases, you might need to take steroids or other medications to help control the swelling behind your eyes.

-For some people with Graves’ ophthalmopathy, surgery is the best option.
+For some people with thyroid eye disease, surgery is the best option.
 There are two kinds that can help severe symptoms:

 - Orbital decompression surgery involves removing the bone between your sinuses and eye socket.
 It can help by making extra room for your eyes so that they go back to their normal position.
 It can help improve your vision.
 There are risks to the surgery, including double vision.

 - Eye muscle surgery is sometimes used to correct double vision.
 It works by cutting muscles in your eyeball that are covered in scar tissue.
-Graves’ ophthalmopathy can cause this.
+Thyroid eye disease can cause this.
 The cut muscles are then reattached in a different position, which can put your eyes back in proper alignment.
 You may need this surgery more than once to get the right results.